Ahmad-Sawan/Ahmad-Sawan.github.io/README.md

 # Welcome

+Hello and welcome!
+My name is **Ahmad Sawan**, and I am in my third year of studies in Computer Science.

 Here, you'll find a collection of reflections and insights gathered throughout my professional journey.
 As I complete each work term, I take the opportunity to delve into my experiences, challenges, and growth, offering a candid glimpse into the world of work and learning.

 Through these reflections, I aim to capture the work of each work term, sharing valuable lessons learned, and achievements